There are mixed opinions about snacking.

 However, it’s important to make healthy snack choices.

-In order to get the most out of your snacks, follow these guidelines:
+To get the most out of your snacks, follow these guidelines:

-- Portability: Keep portable snacks with you when you’re out doing errands or traveling in case hunger strikes.
+- Portability.
+Keep portable snacks with you when you’re out doing errands or traveling in case hunger strikes.

-- Snacks to avoid: Processed, high-sugar snacks may give you a brief jolt of energy, but you’ll probably feel hungrier an hour or two later.
+- Snacks to avoid.
+Processed, high-sugar snacks may give you a brief jolt of energy, but you’ll probably feel hungrier an hour or two later.